CSCS Card Guide

 CSCS Card Types Explained: Which Card Do You Need?

-If you want to work on construction sites in the UK, you will usually need a CSCS card.
-These cards help employers confirm that workers have the training, qualifications and health and safety knowledge required for their role.
+If you want to work on construction sites in the UK, you will usually need the right CSCS card for your role.
+CSCS cards help employers confirm that workers have the training, qualifications and health and safety knowledge required for the work they do.

-There are several different types of CSCS cards depending on your job and level of responsibility on site.
+There are several different types of CSCS cards depending on your job and level of responsibility.
 Labourers, skilled tradespeople, supervisors and managers all use different cards.

 This guide explains the main CSCS card types, who they are for and the qualifications normally required to obtain them.